kailash-manasarovar/statement/docs/timeline/2025/august.md

 - A message flies by "Oh we know what it was, we know, we know!"
 - It makes me wonder about the November 2024 hack-job in Bangkok, which curiously ended up being one of the best haircuts I ever had.

+## Recruitment agents

+- Having just had a couple of back-to-back, too-good-to-be-true headhunts from recruitment agencies (I have had zero queries in months and months), I'm wondering if the global tech porn elite commonly use recruitment agents to manipulate porn targets who might be working in tech.
+- Could there be a female colleague porn category?
+- The emails remind me of the [Torus](../2023/august.md#head-hunted-by-ex-polygon-director) job which never existed and seemed to be part of the hacking I was enduring at the time, and the reason why I pulled out of the process.
+- They also remind of the eventual [Polygon job interview and offer](../2023/november.md#polygon) and how an actor, Nadim, seemed to have been recruited to terrorize me, and then again in [Bali](../2024/may.md#bali) where an actor may have been recruited to be filmed having sex with me at a company offsite gathering.
+- I'm also reminded of a job offer from a company I received just as I started to write out this statement.
+I had a really great chat with the Spanish CTO of a company: https://www.nexera.network/ or Alliance Block, perhaps another company that doesn't really exist.
+The Spanish CTO who lived in Alicante I believe was a member of the Kadampa Buddhist community and had been to the Merseyside temple.
+My suspicions came from the interview task I was expected to undertake which was easily a five day writing task.
+I told them I didn't have time as I had a writing task that was taking precedence but I could get back to it in a week or so.
+They said they weren't interested in continuing and stopped the process.
+- The recruiter was Joel Barden at Hype Talent who had also got me an interview right in the middle of the extreme persecution I was suffering in Denia, probably September 2023 sometime, with a company who treated me at the interview as if I was dirt.
+The interviewer had put a ridiculous grinning face on his zoom welcome and I was not impressed by them at all.
+- I wouldn't be surprised if all of these circle back to Polygon, David Schwarz and Jordi, Denia hackers and porn production and broadcast companies.
+- If this is true, then I have literally been working with men who have watched me while I was raped sedated; possibly as a child and maybe even live if they're prepared to pay for it.
+- It's remarkable I managed to have any sort of career at all!
+- Is this what the billions of dollars funding for crypto is really paying for?
+Female tech colleague-porn subscriptions?
+- It would not surprise me.
+- Let's see if they come back now.